go-echarts/statsview/README.md

 ## 📝 Usage

 Statsview is quite simple to use.
-All static assets have been packaged into the project thus it can be ran offline.
-It's worth pointing out that statsview has integrated the default profiler hence you don't need to import `_ net/http/pprof` separately.
+All static assets have been packaged into the project which makes it possible to run offline.

+It's worth pointing out that statsview has integrated the std-profiler hence you don't need to import `_ net/http/pprof` separately.

 ```golang
 import (